tensorflow/tensorflow/tensorflow/lite/micro/examples/network_tester/README.md

 input data (input_data.h) and default expected output data (expected_output_data.h).
 The header files were created using the `xxd` command.

-The default model is a single MaxPool2D operator, with an input shape of {1, 4, 4, 1} and an output shape of {1, 2, 2, 1}.
+The default model is the person detect model.
+See tensorflow/lite/micro/examples/person_detection/README.md for more info.

+When building for Ethos-U (CO_PROCESSOR=ethos_u), the downloaded default model is optimized for Ethos-U with Ethos-U Vela, For more info see: tensorflow/lite/micro/kernels/ethos_u/README.md.

 In order to use another model, input data, or expected output data, simply specify the path to the new header files when running make as seen below.